ecfm/CMU-MultimodalSDK/README.md

 # News

+Release news update: The release of CMU-MultimodalDataSDK version 1.0.0 is delayed till July 15th - start of ACL conference (previously June 15th).
+This is due to heavy workload related to mostly unsupervised part of CMU-MOSEI dataset.
+We do apologize and thank you for your patience as we make sure all the datasets are fully tested and ready.
+We have had substantial progress but still the workload is much higher than we originally anticipated.

-Release news: CMU-MultimodalDataSDK version 1.0.0 will be released by June 25 2018 (previously June 15th) as CMU Multimodal SDK version 0.1.0.
+The new release will be named CMU Multimodal SDK version 0.1.0.
 Current updates: data loading time has been improved by a factor of 20000x, effectively reducing the CMU-MOSEI load time from more than half an hour to less than a fraction of a second!
 The dataset size has also been reduced by a factor of 4!
-Sorena server will be down for most of now till June 25th.
+Sorena server will be down for most of now till July 15th.

 Test set labels of CMU-MOSEI are now publicly released!